 - Under DNR wildfire jurisdiction (see insert below)

 - Outside of a designated Urban Growth Area (UGA).

 Here are some tips to ensure you are successful and safe when burning silviculuture debris this fall and winter after temperatures cool and fire dangers recede.

 - Know the rules – Visit DNR’s Outdoor Burning web page to see if you need a permit to burn.
 Not all outdoor fires require a permit.
 Whether or not you need a permit, be sure to call 1-800-323 BURN or check DNR’s fire danger web page before you burn.
 DNR monitors local fire dangers and air quality issues through the year and may need to restrict or shut down outdoor burning in some areas, even in winter.

-- Locate the pile in a good place – Piles should be 10 to 20 feet away from trees.
-Larger slash piles may need to be further away from trees.
+- Locate the pile in a good place – Piles should be 10 to 20 feet away from trees, and 50 feet from structures.
+Larger slash piles may need to be further away.
 If protecting your trees is a concern, make sure to burn on a calm day.
 Wind can easily push a fire’s heat sideways and scorch trees more than 20 feet away.
 Be aware of what is under your slash pile, too, because burning can damage soil as well as tree roots.

 - Building tall piles are better – A taller pile is better because it often will burn cleaner and hotter.
 Just like building a campfire you want to form a pyramid of material.
 At that bottom of that pyramid you’ll need tinder and kindling to get the larger material above to burn.
 Needles and small twigs are excellent sources of tinder and kindling to get your slash pile burning efficiently.

 - Start building piles in spring and summer – Building burn piles in the spring and summer allows them to dry out before fall.
 Dry material ignites easily and will burn cleaner and more completely.